jjvanzon/Circular-Language-Spec/constructs-drafts/concurrency.md

 In my system it might become a little different.
 Instead of locking data, which locks procedures, the order of the procedures trying to access the same data is determined.

-If the data does not become available soon enough, the procedure that tries to get access will give up and fail.
+If the data does not become available soon enough, the procedure that tries to get access might give up and fail.
 This causes a rollback of the whole procedure.

 If you can’t automatically determine the execution order for a procedure definition, but you can only determine the execution order of running procedures, then you’re only working on concurrency, no longer on automatic execution order.